Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

 ## Highlights
 + Not terribly impressive but I'm glad I restructured the code when wanting to reuse fetchAllMedicines for something else rather than just rewriting the function's body.
 Was tempted to do that because it was easy, but it would've made for some pretty dirty looking code.
 Functions that have a single task are very reusable.
 I can't imagine an entire codebase where various functionalities are just rewritten because it was easy at the time.
 Such systems can be incredibly difficult to maintain and improve on over time.
-+ Also liked how I made sure to check first if a medicine is present before allowing it to be added.